 Posts

-Welcome to the Come Walk With Us Trans Canada Trail Blog!
+Come Walk With Us Trans Canada Trail Hiking Blog!

 Image

-Welcome to the Come Walk With Us Trans Canada Trail hiking blog!
-Over the span of 556 days between 2019 and 2022 we hiked 14,000 km from Cape Spear, Newfoundland to Victoria, British Columbia on the world's longest recreational pathway.
-In this travel and adventure blog we share photos and stories from our long-distance walk across Canada on the Trans Canada Trail (formerly the Great Trail), as well as gear reviews, trail information, and advice for planning your own thru-hikes.
+Trans Canada Trail Hiking Guide and Information Atlantic to Pacific Canadian Hiking Guide and Blog Tips and Advice for Trekking Across Canada Welcome to the Come Walk With Us Trans Canada Trail hiking blog!
+Over the span of 556 days over the span of four years, we hiked 14,000 km from Cape Spear, Newfoundland to Victoria, British Columbia on the world's longest recreational pathway.
+In this travel and adventure blog, we share photos and stories from our long-distance walk across Canada on the Trans Canada Trail (formerly the Great Trail), as well as gear reviews, trail information, and advice for planning your own thru-hikes.
 Epic landscapes, stunning wildlife, fascinating histories, daunting challenges, and countless acts of random kindness were all part of our journey across Canada.
-We hope you enjoy!
+We hope you enjoy it!
 NEWFOUNDLAND Our #Hike4Birds across Canada on the 28,000 km long Trans Canada Trail began at Cape Spear, Newfoundland on June 1, 2019.
-Atlantic Puffins, whales, icebergs, and caribou were highlights as we walked the coastal footpaths of the East Coast Trail and the 800 km T'Railway Trail.
+Atlantic Puffins, whales...

 Image